Proxybat/UserCSS/Toyhouse/readme.md

-This folder contains the usercss I've made specifically for the character storage site toyhou.se.
+This folder contains the UserCss I've made specifically for the character storage site toyhou.se.